tarantool/doc/doc/book/connectors/index.rst

 ====================================================================

-The Tarantool API exists so that a client program can send a request packet to the server, and receive a response.
+The Tarantool API exists so that a client program can send a request packet to a server instance, and receive a response.
 Here is an example of a what the client would send for ``box.space[513]:insert{'A', 'BB'}``.
 The BNF description of the components is on the page about
 :ref:`Tarantool's binary protocol <box_protocol-iproto_protocol>`.